 Market price: 60-80 RMB per kilogram, $5/pound

-A member of the boletaceae family with a distinct bright orange/red cap.
 Chenxiang jun is named after agarwood (沉香木), a fragrant and resinous wood used in incense and small carvings.
-It’s very similar or identical to orange birch bolete or Leccinum aurantiacum.
-“Tastes good but affordable” is the vendors’ catchphrase.
+It’s a member of the boletaceae family with a distinct bright orange/red cap, very similar or identical to the Western orange birch bolete or Leccinum aurantiacum.
+“Tastes good but affordable (haochi bugui)” is how the vendors describe it.

-Eating notes: Similar to porcini mushroom (meiwei niuganjun, above) in texture but rounder and more sweet in flavor, not as beef-like or aromatic.
+Eating notes: Similar to porcini mushroom (above) but rounder and more sweet in flavor, not as beef-like or aromatic.

 10) Jianshouqing, ‘see hand blue’ mushroom 见手青